 On festive occasions, the clothing was adorned with embroidered, woven or knitted designs to make it visually impressive, distinctive, and unique.
 Geometric designs are characteristic of Latvian folk art.
 They usually consist of separate elements combined in a unified composition.
 It is thought that the intricate patterns are a form of writing, a way of communicating a concept or a wish, especially as in the Latvian language, the same word (raksts) is used to denote writing and ornamentation.

-In the nineteenth century, different types of adornments and embellishments were introduced to the festive costumes.
+In the 19th century, different types of adornments and embellishments were introduced to the festive costumes.
 A popular trend was the use of ring-shaped brooches to fasten the clothes.
 Since then brooches or breastpins are the significant part of the Latvian traditional costumes.
 The shirt is closed by one or several small brooches; big brooches are used to keep the cape in place.

 The chief footwear for men and women were pastalas, a simplified form of shoes made of a single piece of leather and tied with laces.
 In cold weather, several pairs of stockings were worn.
 In earlier times, feet were ordinarily wrapped in foot-cloths.
 Festive occasions called for shoes or boots, which, of course, indicated the owner’s prosperity.
 Men in particular were subject to evaluation by the footwear they could afford.
 Pitch-black, knee-high boots, usually worn by military officers or rich merchants were, to a certain extent, a subject of admiration from the opposite sex.